larry-athey/rpi-smart-still/README.md

 The T-500 column in its default configuration that Still Spirits designed it is a one-trick-pony.
 Reflux only, no pot still flavor, pretty much only good for making neutral spirits.
 Once a person controls the condenser and dephleg cooling separately, it's then possible to run a T-500 in pot still mode and have a more controlled reflux system.
 This allows you to target a higher proof than the constantly declining proof in pot still mode, while still retaining pot still flavor.

-This is kind of a juggling act to do manually, no matter what still you happen to use.
+This is a little bit of a juggling act to do manually, no matter what still you happen to use.
 But it's not hard to automate this and stop your run once the still can no longer deliver the target proof.
 From that point, you can flip the still controller over to full reflux mode to finish stripping out all of the remaining ethanol which can then be added to another run.

 **This project is a work in progress and components of it will be uploaded here as I feel they are ready for prime-time.**